PixelsCamp/docs/N00BS.md

 ![](https://github.com/PixelsCamp/docs/blob/master/img/people.png?raw=true)

 It’s fine to approach someone to ask something or just to say hi.
 Be aware most people may be working on a project and time can be limited.
-From experience, people are usually nice so “be excellent to each other”!.
+From experience, people are usually nice so “[be excellent to each other][26]”!.

 Remember, you were accepted to the event, you can speak to the organizers, just don’t be pushy and use DEODORANT.